Common Blue Mud-dauber Wasp

 park

-Habitat Found in suburban backyards, gardens, meadows, and near man-made structures like houses, barns, and sheds.
+Habitat Suburban gardens, meadows, and open woodlands; frequently found around man-made structures like eaves, barns, and porch ceilings.

 Behavior